patternfly/patternfly-org/packages/v4/src/content/contribute/about/about.md

 - [patternfly-org](https://github.com/patternfly/patternfly-org): For PatternFly website content and design documentation contributions.

 ## Requesting new features and enhancements
 PatternFly is built on the needs of our community of stakeholders.
 To request a new feature or an enhancement to an existing feature, the first step is to open a new issue in the [patternfly-design repo](https://github.com/patternfly/patternfly-design/issues).
-Your issue should include:
+Your issue should include the following:
 *    Requirements
 *    Use cases
 *    Preliminary designs (if available)
 *    Project timelines (dates needed, etc.)

-The PF team will review and prioritize your issue, taking into account scope and technical constraints.
+The PatternFly team will review and prioritize your issue, taking into account scope and technical constraints.
 If accepted, your feature request will be placed on the [PatternFly feature roadmap](https://github.com/orgs/patternfly/projects/4?fullscreen=true) and queued to the PatternFly design backlog.
 After this, the PatternFly design team will work with you to create a design proposal and facilitate reviews.

 ### PatternFly feature lifecycle